husarion/panther_ros/panther_lights/README.md

 #### ImageAnimation

-Animation of type `image_animation` returning frame to display based on an image.
-Additional keys are:
+Animation of type `image_animation`, returns frames to display based on an supplied image.
+Extends `Animation` with keys:

 - `color` [*int*, optional]: image will be turned into grayscale and then the color will be applied with brightness from grayscale.
 Values have to be in HEX format.
 - `image` [*string*, required]: path to an image file.
 Only global paths are valid.
 Allows using `$(find ros_package)` syntax.